-Students learn about the environmental effect of crayons and their own power to make an impact.
-Students collect gently used crayons from restaurants and other places in the community.
+Learners research the environmental effect of crayons and their own power to make an impact.
+They collect gently used crayons from restaurants and other places in the community.
 They sort them by color, repackage them sustainably for re-use, and add a kind note.
 They learn about the difference between nonprofit and for-profit businesses, and they identify where there is need for the repackaged crayons.
-Optional: they may plan an art project to do with a group outside school to build a relationship with younger or older generations (preschool or retirement home).
-This lesson is enhanced when it involves collaboration between classrooms from elementary to high school.
+Optional: they may plan an art project to do with younger or older generations (preschool or retirement home).

 The learners will...